In an emergency call 999 and ask for the Coastguard.

-Coasteering is an exciting outdoor adventure activity which combines rock climbing, swimming, jumping and scrambling.
+Coasteering in Dorset is an exciting outdoor adventure activity which combines rock climbing, swimming, jumping and scrambling.
 The rocky, challenging terrain of Dorset’s coast will make your coasteering adventure a memorable and enjoyable experience.

 You should only go coasteering with qualified and experienced guides.
 Dorset offers a variety of coasteering activities to suit various ages and experiences.
 Find out which provider and coasteering activity is best suited to your requirements.
 Check out the providers on the iCoast map and read more on their websites.

 The coasteering providers will generally provide you with all the required equipment; however, most require that you bring your own swimsuit to wear under a wetsuit and also suitable footwear, such as trainers, that you don’t mind getting wet.